ZakariyaAsif/5y-copper-outlook-portfolio-construction/copper_project/README.md

 # Five-Year Copper Outlook & Portfolio Reconstruction

-An evidence-based research project evaluating a five-year copper investment thesis and its implications for portfolio construction.

-**Research horizon:** 1 September 2026 to 31 August 2031
-**Status:** In progress, data construction and validation

-## Objective
+## Overview

+This project develops and tests a five-year investment thesis for copper, then uses the evidence to evaluate and reconstruct a personal portfolio around that thesis.
+The analysis period for the forward-looking thesis is **1 September 2026 to 31 August 2031**.

+The project has three connected objectives:

-This project investigates whether copper is likely to deliver a positive real return over the next five years, then evaluates how that outlook may translate into returns and risk exposures for copper-mining equities and related securities.
+1. Evaluate whether copper is likely to generate a positive real return over the five-year horizon, given refined-copper demand, supply, inventories, and related market conditions.

-The project has three objectives:

-1. Test the fundamental copper-market hypothesis.
-2. Establish a baseline analysis of the current portfolio.
+2. Diagnose the risk and factor characteristics of the current portfolio.
-3. Develop two to three alternative allocation strategies centred on the copper thesis.

-The work is also intended as a practical application of CFA Level I concepts, including financial statement analysis, portfolio management, and quantitative methods.
+3. Develop and compare alternative, risk-aware portfolio allocations that express a bullish copper view while managing concentration, cyclicality, and downside risk.

+This is an educational research project and not investment advice.

-## Copper Hypothesis
+## Thesis

 > Copper will deliver a positive real return over the next five years because expected refined-copper demand growth and supply constraints will tighten the market relative to its historical balance.

-Scenario framework:
+The thesis is evaluated through bull, base, and bear scenarios.

-- **Bull:** sustained refined-market deficits, declining inventories, delayed supply response, and strong electrification/grid demand.
+- **Bull:** sustained refined-market deficits, declining inventories, delayed supply response, and strong grid/electrification demand.
-- **Base:** broadly balanced market with modest, cyclical copper appreciation.
+- **Base:** a broadly balanced market with modest but cyclical copper appreciation.
-- **Bear:** weak industrial activity, Chinese construction weakness, substitution or recycling, or faster-than-expected mine supply.
+- **Bear:** weak global industrial activity, Chinese construction weakness, greater substitution or recycling, and/or a faster mine-supply response.

 ## Methodology

-The project combines quantitative analysis and qualitative industry research.

-Core areas include:

-- Copper-price and real-return analysis.
-- Refined copper production, usage, market balance, mine supply, and secondary supply.
-- LME, COMEX, and SHFE exchange inventories.
-- Chinese copper imports, treatment and refining charges, and other market-tightness indicators.
-- Supply-demand and inventory analysis.
-- CAPM and multi-factor analysis of the existing portfolio and prospective copper-related securities.
-- Portfolio allocation analysis under alternative risk-return assumptions.
+### 1. Copper-market research

+The core dataset combines cleaned, auditable series on copper prices and fundamentals.
+It includes refined production, refined usage, derived refined balance, mine production, secondary refined production, and exchange inventory data.
+Series are collected, cleaned, validated, and documented individually before being merged at an appropriate common frequency.

+### 2. Portfolio baseline diagnosis

+The existing portfolio will be reconstructed using current holdings and CAD market values.
+CAPM and multi-factor regressions will assess exposure to the Canadian equity market, materials/mining sector, small-cap/speculative equities, commodity prices, USD/CAD, and other relevant macro factors.

+### 3. Portfolio construction

+Three alternative portfolios will be created:

+- **Conservative:** controlled copper exposure with greater diversification and hedging.
+- **Balanced:** meaningful copper tilt while retaining broad risk diversification.
+- **High-conviction copper:** highest copper-related exposure, accepting greater concentration and drawdown risk.

+The portfolios will be constructed using a **constrained Black–Litterman-style mean-variance optimisation** framework.
+Market-implied or CAPM-informed return estimates form the prior; scenario-based copper views provide explicit, confidence-weighted adjustments.
+Constraints will address long-only allocation, issuer concentration, copper-sleeve exposure, liquidity/speculation, turnover, cash/futures exposure, and a separate derivatives risk budget.

+MVO outputs will be compared with simpler benchmark allocations, including the current portfolio, an equal-weighted eligible universe, and a minimum-variance portfolio.
+The three portfolios will then be tested under bull, base, and bear copper scenarios and specific stress events such as copper-price declines, China-demand shocks, broad-market drawdowns, and FX shocks.

+## Data governance

+The project follows a raw-to-processed data workflow:

+1. Preserve downloaded source files in `data/raw/`.
+2. Clean and validate each series in `src/data_processing.ipynb`.
+3. Save cleaned outputs in `data/processed/`.
+4. Maintain source, definition, units, transformations, assumptions, and validation evidence in the metadata and configuration files.

+Digitised chart data are explicitly identified as approximations and are not treated as equivalent to source-tabulated observations.

-## Repository Structure
+## Repository structure

 ```text
 copper_project/